vijaynbec/VijayN_CloudPractical/06.AWS Networking Components/2.VPC Peering/README.md

-🌐 VPC Peering Test Across US East and West – Terraform + AWS Console 🧱 Infrastructure Overview
+# 🌐 VPC Peering Test Across US East and West – Terraform + AWS Console

+## 🧱 Infrastructure Overview
-• 	Two VPCs:  in ,  in
+• 	Two VPCs in US East and West Regions (your preference)
 • 	Two EC2 instances: One in each VPC, Amazon Linux 2
 • 	VPC Peering: Created manually via AWS Console
 • 	Connectivity Test: Ping from  EC2 to from one region to other region